Clause 5 - Provision of accommodation for persons not in priority need who are not homeless intentionally

 Question proposed, That the clause stand part of the Bill.

-Photo of Mr Nigel Waterson
+Photo of Nigel Waterson Nigel Waterson Conservative, Eastbourne

 I am slightly in your hands, Mr. Griffiths.
 Although we have no amendments to debate, a modest stand part debate will be helpful.
-I am happy to open that debate, but it might make more sense if the Minister speaks first, so that I can respond to what she has to tell us about the wonders of clause 5.
+I am happy to open that debate, but it might make more sense if the Minister speaks first, so that I can respond to what she has to tell us about the wonders of Clause 5.
 Would she be willing to consider doing that?

-Ms Sally Keeble (Parliamentary Under-Secretary, Department for Transport, Local Government and the Regions; Northampton North, Labour)
+Photo of Sally Keeble Sally Keeble Parliamentary Under-Secretary, Department for Transport, Local Government and the Regions

 I am happy to do that.